In This Article

 I needed a brightening detox like nobody's business.
 So I got in touch with a panel of four trusted dermatologists (perks of being a beauty editor, right?), who designed a skin tone–evening regimen for me, which I followed faithfully for the past week.
 Want to see the products they recommended and the results?
 Just keep scrolling.

-As far as chemical exfoliation goes, our derms recommend killing two birds with one stone and choosing a cleanser that contains AHAs and/or BHAs to use every morning.
-For sensitive skin types, Austin-based dermatologist Ted Lain suggests SkinCeuticals Purifying Cleanser With Glycolic Acid ($34), which has a 3% glycolic acid concentration that's low and non-irritating enough for most skin types and also contains glycerin to stave off dryness.
-For oilier skin, try Mario Badescu Glycolic Foaming Cleanser ($16), at first using it a few times a week and then working up to every day.
+As far as chemical exfoliation goes, our derms recommend killing two birds with one stone and choosing a cleanser that contains AHAs (alpha hydroxy acids) and/or BHAs (beta hydroxy acids) to use every morning.
+For sensitive skin types, Austin-based dermatologist Ted Lain suggests SkinCeuticals Purifying Cleanser With Glycolic Acid ($35), which has a 3% glycolic acid concentration that's low and non-irritating enough for most skin types and also contains glycerin, to stave off dryness.
+For oilier skin, try Mario Badescu Glycolic Foaming Cleanser, at first using it a few times a week and then working up to every day.

 "Antioxidants, such as vitamin C and ferulic acid are also required as part of a brightening regimen," says Lain.
 "They brighten and protect, so are best applied in the morning, as a serum, with sunscreen applied as the next step."
 SkinCeuticals' iconic C E Ferulic serum is Lain's go-to antioxidant.